terminusdb/terminusdb-client-python/CONTRIBUTING.md

 **to be able to run integration tests, local installation of docker is required**

+We use [shed](https://pypi.org/project/shed/) to lint our code.
+Although you can do it manually by running `shed`, we highly recommend setting up the pre-commit hook to do the linting automatically.

+To install the pre-commit hook:

+`pre-commit install`

 ## Writing tests and testing

 We are using [`pytest`](https://docs.pytest.org/en/latest/) for testing.
 All tests are stored in `/tests`

+We also use tox to run tests in a virtual enviroment, we recommend running `tox` for the frist time before you make any changes.
+This is to initialized the tox enviroments (or do it seperately by `tox -e deps`) and make sure all tests pass initially.

 To run the unittests without integration tests: